 Most of us get to that point in writing a book where we really don't care about our characters anymore, we just want it done, published or off our screens for a while.
 Well, we say that, and might even believe it for a few minutes.
-Then we come back to it, but we aren't up to par and aren't doing our best work, even though we can likely force something if we try.
-So it doesn't meet our internal quality control so it goes back in the drawer.
+Then we come back to it, but we aren't up to par and aren't doing our best work even though we can likely force something if we try.